vincentnocera/vincentnocera.github.io/README.md

 While my code is currently private (mainly to avoid silly issues like exposed API keys that I haven't checked for, or other issues I haven't thought about yet), I'm committed to making it publicly accessible.
 My goal is to enhance human cognitive capabilities, and I welcome collaboration with others who share this vision.
 I have no intention of restricting access to potentially useful intellectual property.

-*Note: I'm working on properly open-sourcing my code for various projects and will update when that's available.*
+*Update: As of 1/2/2025 code for main project now public and open source, under MIT license.*